Doug's Awesome Article On Personal Branding - and Whether You Should Do It

 Who should and shouldn’t have a personal brand

-I think a personal brand is most important for those who see themselves as entrepreneurs.
-For everyone else it’s optional at best, and if you work for a big company it might actually be risky to have one.
-Anything that you’re putting out there personally that doesn’t tow the company line can potentially ruffle feathers in a corporate America where some companies have traditionally frowned upon endeavors that take away from you DOING YOUR JOB or not aligning strictly with defined values of the company.
+Let’s start with who should (and shouldn’t) have one before we get into it.
+I think a personal brand is most important for those who see themselves as entrepreneurs or influencers.
+Gotta have it.
+And that includes athletes now for sure.
+For everyone else it’s optional, and if you work for a big company it might actually be risky to have one.
+Anything you’re putting out there personally that doesn’t square with your employer’s values or business plan can potentially ruffle feathers, and in Corporate America some companies have traditionally frowned upon endeavors that take away from you DOING YOUR JOB.

-Ventures you are involved with in any way may come and go, but YOU will remain so it's a good idea to establish your position, your standards and your style with a personal brand so people can trust the things you support or launch.
-If you own a business that fails (happens to the best), create content for a business that gets sold (just happened to me a little over a year ago), or part ways with a client for whatever reason and you have no content of your own then you’ll risk having no digital footprint to point to to help you land your next gig.
+Ventures you are involved with in any way may come and go.
+Businesses you own, teams you play for, bands you are in, charities or brands you support and work with, platforms you use….they will change.
+But YOU will remain, so it's a good idea to establish your position, your standards and your style with a personal brand so people can trust the things you support or launch.
+If you own a business that fails (has happened to me), create content for a business that gets sold (has happened to me), or part ways with a client whose content you’ve been creating (oh yes) for whatever reason and you have no content of your own then you’ll risk having no digital footprint to point to to help you land your next gig.

 So what do you think?
 Thoughts?
 Anything to add?
 And do YOU have a personal brand you want to share?
 Put it in the comments below!